Phuket resorts review

 Kata, Nai Harn, Rawai, and south

-Around Kata you’ll find the Kata Beach Resort & Spa, the large 479-room and tad more pricey Kata Thani Phuket Beach Resort, and some cheaper fewer-frills options like the three-star sea-view Tropical Garden Resort, and sister hotel, Serene Resort.
+Around Kata you’ll find the Kata Beach Resort & Spa, the large 479-room and tad more pricey Kata Thani Phuket Beach Resort, and some cheaper fewer-frills options like the three-star sea-view Chanalai Garden Resort (formerly Tropical Garden Resort), and sister hotel, Chanalai Flora Resort (formerly Tropical Serene Resort).
 Also look at the affordable Sugar Palm Grand Hillside with its clean, grey, white and black tones and modular layout.
 Expect complimentary DVD rentals, babysitting, pool, and a few meeting facilities.

 The much-loved 37-room Boathouse Resort on the Beach (formerly Mom Tri's Boathouse) has been a signature presence here for years serving up fine cuisine in a relaxed setting, positioned among the favoured Phuket boutique hotels.
 Boathouse has tasteful rooms (with sea views, and some with direct beach access) as well as 89sq m suites.
 The resort was relaunched after extensive renovations and a five-month shutdown, mid October 2011 and now features the Re Ka Ta Beach Club, a spa, and spacious Family Suites.
 Sign up for cooking classes and pick up a Boathouse Cookbook.
 Boathouse is now owned by Montara Hospitality, which also runs Trisara.
 The aforementioned Mom Tri's sister property on Kata Noi, Mom Tri’s Villa Royale, is another gracious escape.